OLINSolutions/msteams_azure_bots_service2.0/README.md

 2.Export the manifest and import it to a Team.
 You will be able to @botname a command to bot in that team. https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload

+## xMatters set up

+1. Import a communication plan (link: http://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm)

+2. Create the "MSTeams" Endpoint and add the url for the hosted bot.

+3. Create the "MSTeams path" Constant and add the value "/api/response".

 # Testing
 This integration has had some testing but more is required, to do this follow these steps in windows: